INNA-051

 Nasal Administration

-Being developed for intranasal delivery using a convenient, self-administrated nasal spray to target the preferential site of respiratory virus infections.
+Being developed for intranasal delivery using a convenient, self-administrated nasal device to target the preferential site of respiratory virus infections.

 Boosts the Natural Host Defence Against Viruses